How long should a workout be?

 The more experienced you are, the longer your workouts will generally take.

-How Long You Should Workout Each Week [According To The AHA Recommendations]
+The AHA Recommendation On How Long You Should Workout Each Week

 The American Heart Association recommends that you exercise at least 150 minutes a week.